heritai/ml_docker_flask/README.md

 **Important Notes:**

 *   **Error Handling:** The API returns error messages in JSON format if something goes wrong (e.g., invalid parameters).
 Check the `error` field in the response.
 *   **Data Types:** The API expects `n_samples` and `n_features` to be integers.
 Make sure you pass the correct data types in your requests.
 *   **Port:** If you changed the port mapping in the `docker run` command (e.g., `-p 8080:5000`), adjust the URL accordingly (e.g., `http://localhost:8080`).

 ## Key Concepts

 *   **Docker:** A platform for building, shipping, and running applications in containers.
 Containers provide a consistent and isolated environment for your application.
-*   **Docker Compose:** A tool for defining and managing multi-container Docker applications.
-It uses a YAML file (`docker-compose.yml`) to configure the application's services, networks, and volumes.
 *   **`Dockerfile`:** A text file that contains instructions for building a Docker image.
 *   **`requirements.txt`:** A text file that lists the Python packages required by your application.
 *   **Flask:** A micro web framework for Python.
 It provides the tools and libraries you need to build web applications and APIs.
-*   **`paq`:** Our example Machine learning Package.
+*   **`paq`:** Our example machine learning package, bundled with the application.
 *   **API Endpoints:** Specific URLs in your application that handle requests and return data.
 *   **JSON (JavaScript Object Notation):** A lightweight data-interchange format that is commonly used in APIs.